 So, we’re doing something a little bit different today by bringing you a review of something that’s not for hiking or camping!
-Nevertheless, it’s one of our favorite pieces of outdoor gear – the Topeak Backloader.
+Nevertheless, it’s one of our favourite pieces of outdoor gear – the Topeak Backloader.
 It’s a bicycle bag – one that fits on your seat post, designed for people who don’t have – or don’t want to use – pannier bags.
 So, let’s dive in and take a look!

 Overview & Specifications